jannecederberg/freemind-portable/README.md

 This is just a portable launcher for FreeMind.
 Does not contain an installer nor am I planning on making one.
 You can simply use the contents of this package as long as you specify Java location in FreeMindPortable.ini.

-The launcher was written using AutoIt, so in case you want to modify it and recompile it, grab yourself a copy of Autoit from autoitscript.com.
+The launcher was written using [AutoIt](http://www.autoitscript.com) which is a free automation tool and similar to [NSIS](http://nsis.sourceforge.net) in many regards.

 This launcher is provided AS IS without any warranty.
 You will use the launcher at your own risk.
 I have tested the launcher to work on Windows 7 Ultimate (64bit) and as it's a 32bit UPX-packed EXE